Image hosting service

-An image hosting service allows individuals to upload images to an Internet website.
+An image hosting service or image repository allows individuals to upload images to an Internet website.
 The image host will then store the image onto its server, and show the individual different types of code to allow others to view that image.
 Some examples are Flickr, Imgur, and Photobucket.

 How it works

 Typically image hosting websites provide an upload interface; a form in which the uploader specifies the location of an image file on their local computer file system.
 After pressing a "Submit" button, the file is uploaded to the image host's server.
 Some image hosts allow the uploader to specify multiple files at once using this form, or the ability to upload one ZIP archive containing multiple images.
 Additionally, some hosts allow FTP access, where single or multiple files can be uploaded in one session using FTP software or an FTP-capable browser.

 After this process, the image is hosted on the server.
 Typically, this means that the image is available on the web (to the public).
 The uploader may also be allowed to specify inline links to the hosted image, in order to embed it on other websites e.g.